 To sum up

 I can’t believe that it’s been almost 3 years since I took a part in the Au Pair program.
 Looking at this post right now, I feel like so many things have changed.
-Something that used to scare me back then is something natural right.
-Actually, thanks to Au Pair I could manage a lot.
+Something that used to scare me back then is quite natural right.
+Thanks to Au Pair I could manage a lot.
+Incredible, huh?